akshayfanatic/weelp_frontend/README.md

 ### ✅ **SOLID Principles**

-- **Single Responsibility**: Each module/folder has one clear purpose.
+- **Single Responsibility**: Each layer based single responsibility has one clear purpose.
-- **Open/Closed Principle**: Easy to extend new logic without changing existing code.

 ---

 ## 💡 Benefits

-- 🧩 Modular & composable
 - 📈 Highly scalable for growing codebases
 - 🔐 Secure with role-based API structure
 - 🧠 Easier to test and maintain